 Champagnes and/or sparkling wines are probably the most commonly paired with smoked salmon, but a crisp Chablis or Sauvignon blanc would be equally lovely.

-Smoked Salmon Pizza Recipe
+Smoked Salmon Pizza with Red Onion

 - 4 ounces cream cheese, at room temperature